Department of Economics & International Business

 Kevin Samuel Shaw Henning, PHD, Clinical Associate Professor of Business Analysis, Department of Economics & Intl Business, PHD, Texas Tech University; MS, Texas Tech University; BBA, University of The Southwest

-Michael Gene Hollander, MBA, Lecturer of Business Analysis, Department of Economics & Intl Business, MBA, Univ of Texas At Austin; BBA, St Edwards University
+Michael Gene Hollander, MBA, Assistant Professor of Practice in Finance, Department of Economics & Intl Business, MBA, Univ of Texas At Austin; BBA, St Edwards University

 Youn Oh Kim, PHD, Associate Professor of Economics, Department of Economics & Intl Business, PHD, Univ of Southern California; MA, Univ of Southern California; BA, Ewha Womans Univ.